ghzuo/Collapse/README.md

 If this is the first time you use Collapse package, please go to the "example" folder.
 Run the cvtree command to get an annotated phylogenetic tree and monophyly status by:

     ../build/collapse

 More detail of the command usage can be obtaion by `-h` option.

+## TODO

+1. input and output sqlite file for taxon database

 ## Reference